Nuno-Jesus/Make-A-Make/README.md

 	├── main.c
 	└── Makefile

-A naive solution to update the Makefile would be to create more rules:
+A naive solution would be to create more rules:

 ```Makefile
 hello.o: hello.c